-Renesas RX microcontrollers are great general purpose microcomputers.
-Devices such as the RX62N are also great in application specific roles such as motor control, thanks to peripherals like the MTU2 which can generate all the complex complimentary 3-phase PWM signals, including dead-times with minimal CPU intervention.
-Add the FPU unit of the RX, complex control algorithms and signal processing tasks can easily be handled.
-This results in plenty of CPU performance left for HMI (Human Machine Interface) tasks, communications over Ethernet, USB etc.
+Renesas" SuperH MPUs and MCUs are great general purpose microcomputers.
+Devices such as the SH7216 are also great in application specific roles such as motor control, thanks to peripherals like the MTU2 and MTU2S which can generate all the complex complimentary 3-phase PWM signals, including deadtimes with a minimum of CPU intervention.
+Add the FPU of the SH2A-FPU, complex control algorithms and signal processing tasks can easily be handled.
+This results in plenty of system overhead left for HMI (Human Machine Interface) tasks, communications over Ethernet, USB etc.

-A great feature of $\mu$ C/OS-III is the task semaphore which makes signaling a task easy.
-The code is minimized because there is no need to create a semaphore to signal the task.
+A great feature of μ C/OS-III is the task semaphore making signaling a task easy.
+The code is minimized because you don't need to create a semaphore.

-Like Micriμm's products, Renesas' Signal Processing Library (SPL) helps to get the user up and running quickly with complex signal processing functions.
+Like Micrium's products Renesas's Signal Processing Library (SPL) helps to get the user up and running quickly with complex signal processing functions.
 The fully documented pre-built, and just as important, tested routines make integrating FFT functionality a breeze.
-To get the latest SPL libraries and user's manual for these libraries, go to www.renesas.com/rx.
+To get the latest SPL libraries and user's manual for these libraries, go to www.Renesas.com and click on the "Software Library" link.
+The Signal Processing Library can be found under middleware.